Java Syntax – A Complete Guide to Master Java

 }

-Methods or functions are specific entities which return a value only when they are called.
+Methods or functions are specific entities that return a value only when they are called.
 They have a syntax similar to classes.

 <